MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sfu/storage-firmware-update-driver.md

 Contact your solution vendor for information about whether your hardware supports Windows updating the drive firmware.

+### Windows device COMPAT requirements for NVMe: Device.Storage.ControllerDrive.NVMe - sections 5.7 and 5.8

+**Device.Storage.ControllerDrive.NVMe.BasicFunction**

+The device must have at least one upgradeable firmware slot.

+**5.7 Firmware Commit**

+- Activation of a firmware image should be done without requiring a power cycle of the device.

+- The activation process is expected to be achieved via a host-initiated reset, as described in section 8.1 of spec version 1.2a.

+- Windows will utilize commit actions 001b or 010b when issuing a firmware commit command.

+- Expected completion values for successful activation without a power cycle are 00h (generic success), 10h, or 11h.

+- If 0Bh is returned as completion status, Windows will inform the user to perform a power cycle of the device.
+This is highly discouraged, as it prevents updating of firmware at OS runtime and causes significant workload disruption.

+**5.8 Firmware Image Download**

+- The device must not fail I/O during the download phase and shall continue serving I/O.

 For additional details, see the Windows device COMPAT requirements for NVMe: [Device.Storage.ControllerDrive.NVMe - sections 5.7 and 5.8](https://partner.microsoft.com/dashboard/collaborate/packages/7840).

 > [!NOTE]
 > The above link requires a valid account on the [Microsoft Collaborate](https://developer.microsoft.com/dashboard/collaborate/) portal.

+## SCSI identifiers for NVMe storage disk drives

+Starting with Windows 10, Version 2004 (OS build 19041.488 or higher), two new identifiers are available for NVMe storage disk drives which support the [STOR_RICH_DEVICE_DESCRIPTION](/windows-hardware/drivers/ddi/storport/ns-storport-_stor_rich_device_description) structure:

+`SCSI\t*v(8)p(40)`

+Where:

+- t* is a device type code of variable length.
+- v(8) is an 8-character vendor identifier.
+- p(40) is a 40-character product identifier

+`SCSI\t*v(8)p(40)r(8)`

+Where:

+- t* is a device type code of variable length.
+- v(8) is an 8-character vendor identifier.
+- p(40) is a 40-character product identifier
+- r(8) is an 8-character revision level value.

+The `SCSI\t*v(8)p(40)r(80` identifier provides a full product name (aligned with the NVME 1.4 spec) and allows creation of a software component (SWC) node for firmware updates for NVME drives matching this name (up to 40 characters and 8 character firmware revision).

+For more information, see [Identifiers for SCSI Devices](/windows-hardware/drivers/install/identifiers-for-scsi-devices) and [STOR_RICH_DEVICE_DESCRIPTION](/windows-hardware/drivers/ddi/storport/ns-storport-_stor_rich_device_description)

 ## Storage Firmware Update (SFU) solution details